kristiehuang/kristiehuang.github.io/more-on-me.markdown

 So now I’m pursuing a dual-degree in EECS and Business in UC Berkeley’s M.E.T. program.
 Sounds real ~tech-trash-to-the-core~, I know.
 I think it’s the fastest path from where I am to being able to create things to help people though.

 ### Diversity, equity, and inclusion
-no brainer.
+huge for me.
 Thank you to Rewriting the Code + NCWIT + Built By Girls + Tech Ladies for being THE reason why I'm in tech today.
-I LITERALLY would not be in tech if it wasn't for these online support systems.
-Cannot stress this enough.
+I literally would not be in tech if it wasn't for these online support systems.
 I give back my time frequently to younger girls breaking into tech + helping with college apps, because I know how absolutely essential it was for me.
 Actively working on being a better intersectional feminist (#BlackLivesMatter) and doing important work at she256.

 ### Talks and features